Packing Information for Winter, November-April

 It is advisable to avoid using water-based face creams and cosmetics because they can make your face more susceptible to frostbite.

-From late February to the end of April, the sun and snow make a very powerful combination and you will need sunglasses and sunscreen.
-During the bright, sunny months of March and April you will get very warm if you are active and it is good to have thinner layers to strip down to.
+From late February to the end of April, the sun and snow are extremly bright and you will need sunglasses and sunscreen.
+During the bright, sunny months of March and April it can be quite warm to be active outdoors and it is good to have thinner layers to strip down to.

-When indoors, long underwear covered by long trousers, a long sleeve shirt and a light sweater are all you’ll need.
+When indoors, long underwear covered by long trousers, a long sleeve shirt, a light sweater and indoor shoes/slippers are all you’ll need.

 What to bring

-In winter your bags will be transported to the camp by snowmobile so you do not need to pack your things in a backpack; any sturdy bag or suitcase will do.
+In winter your bags will be transported to the camp by snowmobile so it not a requirement to pack your things in a backpack; any sturdy bag or suitcase will do.
 A small daypack can be useful to have with you when you are doing activities around the camp.

 Please bring with you: